California State Polytechnic University, Pomona: Bronco Student Center

 The Bronco Student Center is a student activity center for meetings, conferences, meals, recreation, and shopping for students and alumni on the campus of Cal Poly Pomona in Pomona, California.
 This is where ASI student government offices are located, as well as other various student run departments like facilities and operations, Recreation, Programming and Marketing (RPM), Business Services, Games Room Etc. (GRE).

-LGBT-Friendly campus
+LGBT-friendly campus

-According to the Advocate College Guide for LGBT Students, Cal Poly Pomona is one of the nation's best campuses for lesbian, gay, bisexual, and transgender students.
+According to The Advocate College Guide for LGBT Students, Cal Poly Pomona is one of the nation's best campuses for lesbian, gay, bisexual, and transgender students.
 The university offers gender-neutral housing, a pride center for LGBT students, the club oSTEM (out in STEM) and Pride Alliance for faculty and staff members.

 Campus media

 Campus events are covered by the student newspaper, the Poly Post.
+It was founded in 1940 as the Bronc's Cheer when the university was still in San Dimas.
+The name was changed to The Poly Views in 1942 and finally to The Poly Post in 1962.

 The Bronco Sports Show is a quarterly television broadcast capturing the highlights and statistics from Bronco Athletics along with other featured events around the campus.

-PolyCentric is the university's official online magazine.
-PolyCentric features news, announcements of campus events, spotlights on various departments, and resources for faculty and staff.
+CPP News is the university's official online magazine.
+CPP News features news, announcements of campus events, spotlights on various departments, and resources for faculty and staff.
 A web site also provides a comprehensive archival search for past articles and photos.